remoshock/remoshock/docs/TESTING.md

 <td>

 - No error message
-- File `build/remoshock/remoshock-x.x.zip` is created
+- Files `dist/remoshock-x.x.zip`, `dist/remoshock-x.x.tar.gz` and `remoshock-x.x-py3-none-any.whl` are created
 - <code>git diff</code> shows only modification of the version number, and in REAME.md and version.py only.

 </tr>